Cressida (band): Career

 Peter Jennings was then recruited as a replacement on keyboards.
 "I was auditioned at the Roebuck pub in Chiswick, a place they sometimes used for rehearsals", he later remembered.
 "I imagine we ran through a 12-bar or two and possibly they tried me out on one of the numbers from their set, but anyway they liked the way I fitted in and I joined them that day".

-Other forays into Europe included a trip to Bratislava in November 1969, where they performed at the end of a week's competition between various bands from the Eastern Europen Soviet bloc; a week supporting Black Sabbath at Brussels' Theatre 140; and a performance at the Open Circus (an event held in a large tent with lion taming, fire eating and other side shows) in Rouen, France, alongside Brian Auger, Barclay James Harvest, Man and Circus.
+Other forays into Europe included a trip to Bratislava in November 1969, where they performed at the end of a week's competition between various bands from the Eastern European Soviet bloc; a week supporting Black Sabbath at Brussels' Theatre 140; and a performance at the Open Circus (an event held in a large tent with lion taming, fire eating and other side shows) in Rouen, France, alongside Brian Auger, Barclay James Harvest, Man and Circus.

 Cressida mostly played the university and college circuits, and regularly performed at London clubs such as the Speakeasy, Revolution, Blaises and the Marquee.
 The first LP was recorded at Wessex Studios with Byrne producing.
 It consisted of songs by either Cullen or Heyworth (who handled lead vocals on one), plus one contribution each by Jennings and Clark.

 Cressida went through a difficult phase when Heyworth was forced to leave in early 1970.
 Around this time, the band recorded a more commercial track intended for single release, "Situation", but Vertigo chose not to issue it.
 The song is now available on a double-CD release of the band's complete recordings, The Vertigo Years Anthology 1969-1971.

 Heyworth (who would contribute one last song to the second album, although he did not play on it) was replaced by John Culley, who had been playing with Geno Washington.
 The new line-up recorded Cressida's second LP, Asylum, later in 1970 (again with Byrne producing, and with orchestral arrangements by Graeme Hall), but it was released posthumously in 1971, the band having broken up in September 1970.
 Noted jazz flautist Harold McNair guested on the song "Lisa" from the album.

-After the band split up, Clark joined Uriah Heep and went on to record [Look at Yourself].
+After the band split up, Clark joined Uriah Heep and went on to record Look at Yourself.
 McCarthy joined Tranquility as rhythm guitarist and vocalist rather than bassist.
 Culley linked up with Black Widow and from 1981 to 1984, joined Colin Tench to launch the London six-piece progressive rock band Odin.
 In 2012 Culley guested on a debut album by Corvus Stone.